Raise the Elevation: Five Leadership Characteristics I Learned from Ryan Kwon

 One of the privileges of being on Ryan’s team is access to his back yard and his cigar collection.
 Almost nightly, Ryan would invite people to engage in deep conversations, always being present, and never rushed.
 Looking around Resonate, that kind of hospitality was prevalent in the pastors, leaders, and members.
 But, it started in Ryan’s back yard when Resonate was launched and it still continues today.
 Ryan embodied the culture he wanted to see, and it shows.

-The lesson: teams imitate what their leader embodies:
+The lesson: teams imitate what their leader embodies.

 • If a leader is hungry, the team becomes hungry.